Hannah Montana 2: Meet Miley Cyrus: From Meet Miley Cyrus

-"See You Again" was released as the lead single on October 1, 2007.
+"See You Again" was released as the lead single on December 29, 2007.
 It became her first song to peak in the top ten in the United States when it peaked at number 10 on the Billboard Hot 100.
 Its "Rock Mafia Remix" was included on Cyrus' second studio album Breakout (2008), and was released on August 11, 2008, as an individual single.
 "Start All Over" was released only in Australia as the second single on March 11, 2008.
 The song peaked at number 68 in the United States.
 Its accompanying music video was premiered on December 14, 2007.

 Promotion

 As Hannah Montana, Cyrus performed songs from Hannah Montana 2 live for the first time at the Hannah Montana: Live in London concert held at the Koko Club on March 28, 2007, in London, England.
 She also promoted the soundtrack performing live as the character at opening ceremony of the 2007 Disney Channel Games and at the 2007 Good Morning America Summer Concert Series.

 On the following day of its release, a free concert held at the courtyard of the Hollywood and Highland Center in Los Angeles, California was used to promote the soundtrack alongside Cyrus' debut studio album, where she performed songs from both albums as Hannah Montana and as herself.

 As herself, Cyrus first performed songs from Meet Miley Cyrus, "See You Again" and "G.N.O.
-(Girls Night Out)", at the closing ceremony of the 2007 Disney Channel Games held on April 27, 2007, which was also the first time she performed as herself and not as Hannha Montana.
+(Girls Night Out)", at the closing ceremony of the 2007 Disney Channel Games held on April 27, 2007, which was also the first time she performed as herself and not as Hannah Montana.
 On December 20, 2007, Cyrus performed "I Miss You" on The Oprah Winfrey Show.
 On New Year's Eve, she performed "Start All Over", "See You Again" and "We Got The Party" with the Jonas Brothers at the Dick Clark's New Year's Rockin' Eve in New York City.
 In 2008 Cyrus performed "G.N.O.
 (Girls Night Out)" at the 2007 Nickelodeon Kids Choice Awards on March 29 and "See You Again" with "Good and Broken" at Idol Gives Back on April 14.
 She also performed "G.N.O.
-(Girls Night Out)" with Dr. Teeth and The Electric Mayhem at the Disney Channel featuring The Muppets' special Studio DC: Almost Live.
+(Girls Night Out)" with Dr. Teeth and the Electric Mayhem at the Disney Channel featuring The Muppets' special Studio DC: Almost Live.